67726e/git-flight-rules/README.md

 <a href="#i-want-to-remove-a-file-from-the-previous-commit"></a>
-### I want to remove a file from the previous commit
+### Oh shit, I want to remove a file from the previous commit

 In order to remove changes for a file from the previous commit, do the following: